 It’s really hard to imagine that 20 years have gone by.
 I could still remember the chaos, terror, and confusion of that day.
 I could still smell the rancid air if I think about it.
 We all know where we were on 9/11 and if you were from New York, you saw the carnage right before your eyes.

 I was teaching that day.
 I remember my school being put on lockdown and for some reason, I had the only cell phone that would work.
 My cell phone carrier was not out of the trade center as most were.
 Some of my students were crying because their parents worked in the towers.
 I didn’t know at that moment 260 people from my community wouldn’t be coming home.
 Living only eight miles from the city, it was normal to have a career in Manhattan.

 When they finally realized there weren’t terrorists driving through the streets, they released us from school.
 The journalist in me rushed down to the water’s edge, and I started taking photos.
 Photos of a skyline that would never be the same.
 All I saw was smoke in the air where two towers once stood.
 I was utterly sick and frightened.

 I went into the city with a few friends and started filming.
-Now, twenty years later, I still haven’t watched my footage.
+Now, over 20 years later, I still haven’t watched my footage.
 I remember the walls of the missing, pockets of people singing New York-themed songs like Frank Sinatra’s classic New York, New York.
 It was crazy.
 Utter devastation.

 When we worked our way down to Ground Zero, I remember seeing firemen crying.
 A vision I could never get out of my mind.
 At that moment we didn’t know how many died, but they did.
 The smell of burning metal lasted for months.